deeplearning-wisc/scone/README.md

 # Feed Two Birds with One Scone: Exploiting Wild Data for Both Out-of-Distribution Generalization and Detection

 This is the source code for ICML 2023 paper of Feed Two Birds with One Scone: Exploiting Wild Data for Both Out-of-Distribution Generalization and Detection by Haoyue Bai, Gregory Canal, Xuefeng Du, Jeongyeol Kwon, Robert Nowak, and Yixuan Li.
+(TODO: Add link once on arXiv)

+# Abstract

+Modern machine learning models deployed in the wild can encounter both covariate and semantic shifts, giving rise to the problems of out-of-distribution (OOD) generalization and OOD detection respectively.
+While both problems have received significant research attention lately, they have been pursued independently.
+This may not be surprising, since the two tasks have seemingly conflicting goals.
+This paper provides a new unified approach that is capable of simultaneously generalizing to covariate shifts while robustly detecting semantic shifts.
+We propose a margin-based learning framework that exploits freely available unlabeled data in the wild that captures the environmental test-time OOD distributions under both covariate and semantic shifts.
+We show both empirically and theoretically that the proposed margin constraint is the key to achieving both OOD generalization and detection.
+Extensive experiments show the superiority of our framework, outperforming competitive baselines that specialize in either OOD generalization or OOD detection.

 # Dataset Preparation